 Freedom of Expression: The law characterizes any opposition to the government as treason.
 Citizens publicly criticizing the government or the regime face intimidation and possible arrest.
 The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
 The government warned critics against speaking with visiting journalists or other foreigners about human rights problems.

-Press and Media, Including Online Media: The government financed and controlled the publication of books and almost all other print media and online newspapers and journals.
-The quasi-independent weekly newspaper Rysgal continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
-The government maintained restrictions on the importation of foreign newspapers except for the private, but government-sanctioned, Turkish newspaper Zaman Turkmenistan, which reflected the views of the official state newspapers, and Atavatan-Turkmenistan, a Turkish journal.
+Freedom of Expression for Members of the Press and Other Media, Including Online Media: The government controls the publication of books, almost all other print media, and online newspapers and journals, sometimes blocking popular social media sites, YouTube, and Google.
+The quasi-independent weekly newspaper Rysgal continued to operate, although its stories were largely reprinted from state media outlets or reflected the views of the state news agency.
+The government maintained restrictions on the importation of foreign newspapers.

-The government controlled radio and domestic television, but satellite dishes providing access to foreign television programming were widespread throughout the country.
-Channels including BBC World News and the Turkmen language version of RFE/RL were widely available through satellite dishes.
+The government controlled all radio and domestic television outlets, but satellite dishes providing access to foreign television programming were widespread throughout the country.
+Channels including BBC World News and the Turkmen-language version of RFE/RL were widely available through satellite dishes.
 Citizens also received international radio programs through satellite access.

-The government continued its ban on subscriptions to foreign periodicals by nongovernmental entities, although copies of nonpolitical periodicals appeared occasionally in the bazaars.
+The government continued to ban subscriptions to foreign periodicals by nongovernmental entities, although copies of nonpolitical periodicals appeared occasionally.
 The government maintained a subscription service to Russian-language outlets for government workers, although these publications were not available for public use.

 Violence and Harassment: The government subjected journalists critical of its official policy to surveillance and harassment.
-There were reports law enforcement officials harassed and monitored citizen journalists who worked for foreign media outlets, including by monitoring their telephone conversations and restricting their travel abroad.
+There were reports law enforcement officials harassed and monitored citizen journalists including by monitoring their telephone conversations and restricting their travel abroad.

-Censorship or Content Restrictions: The law prohibits censorship and provides for freedom to gather and disseminate information, but authorities did not implement the law.
-The government continued to censor newspapers and prohibit reporting of opposition political views or any criticism of the president.
+Censorship or Content Restrictions: Authorities did not implement legislation that prohibits censorship and provides for freedom to gather and disseminate information.
 Domestic journalists and foreign news correspondents often engaged in self-censorship due to fear of government reprisal.

 To regulate domestic printing and copying activities, the government required all publishers, printers, and photocopying establishments to register their equipment.
 The government did not allow the publication of works on topics that were out of favor with the government, including some works of fiction.
 The government must approve the importation, publishing, and dissemination of religious literature.
-Importation of the Quran and the Bible is prohibited.
+The government prohibits unauthorized importation of the Quran and the Bible, although authorized imports of these and some other religious texts have been approved in the past.

-The government continued to monitor citizens’ email and internet activity.
+The government restricted and disrupted access to the internet and censored content online.
+There were credible reports that the government illegally monitored private online communications.
 Reports indicated the Ministry of National Security controlled the main internet access gateway and that several servers belonging to internet protocol addresses registered to the Ministry of Communications operated software that allowed the government to record Voice over Internet Protocol conversations, turn on computer cameras and microphones, and log keystrokes.
-The authorities blocked access to websites they considered sensitive, including YouTube, Twitter, and Facebook, as well as to some virtual private network (VPN) connections, including those of diplomatic missions and international businesses; it severely restricted internet access to other websites.
+Authorities blocked access to websites they considered sensitive, including YouTube, Twitter, and Facebook, as well as to some VPN connections, including those of diplomatic missions and international businesses; it severely restricted internet access to other websites.
 VPNs, however, were widely used by the general population, with users often having to switch to new VPNs after a VPN was blocked.
-Qurium Media Foundation reported that authorities blocked 133 of the most popular worldwide websites.
+Qurium Media Foundation reported in 2019 authorities blocked 133 of the most popular worldwide websites.
+There were reports that the security services summoned VPN users to discuss their online activities.

 Academic Freedom and Cultural Events

-The government did not tolerate criticism of government policy or the president in academic circles and curtailed research in areas it considered politically sensitive, such as comparative law, history, ethnic relations, and theology.
+The government restricted academic freedom and cultural events.
+The government did not tolerate criticism of government policy – particularly the official government position that COVID-19 was not present in the country – or the president in academic circles and curtailed research in areas it considered politically sensitive.

 The Ministry of Culture censored and monitored all public exhibitions, including music, art, and cultural events.
 The government strictly controlled the production of plays and performances in state theaters, and these were severely limited.
 Authorities also strictly controlled film screenings and limited viewings to approved films dubbed or subtitled in Turkmen and Russian, unless sponsored by a foreign embassy.